Kindred Group: History

-On 19 May 2014, shareholders of Unibet approved the proposed spin-off of its B2B subsidiary Kambi Group Plc.
-The company's 95 per cent stake in the business was subsequently distributed to Unibet shareholders.
-The Kambi Group Plc share started trading on the NASDAQ OMX Stockholm First North on 2 June 2014.
-The share closed at SEK 34 on the first day of trading, giving the company a market valuation of SEK 1,011,200,700.
+On 19 May 2014, Unibet's shareholders approved the spin-off of its business-to-business subsidiary, Kambi Group Plc.
+Kindred retained a distributed 95 per cent stake, and Kambi began trading independently on the NASDAQ OMX Stockholm First North on 2 June 2014.

-Unibet purchased Bingo.com Ltd.’s www.bingo.com domain and its real money online gambling business for a total of $8 million effective 31 December 2014.
-Unibet paid $2 million in cash and the remaining balance was paid with the redemption of its 15,000,000 in common shares in Bingo.com at $0.40 per share.
+Effective 31 December 2014, Unibet acquired Bingo.com Ltd.'s domain and real-money gambling business for $8 million.
+The price was paid partly in cash and partly through the redemption of Unibet's 15,000,000 shares in Bingo.com at $0.40 each.